smartdevicelink/sdl_requirements/detailed_docs/TRS/iAP over BT/iAP_over_BT_handling_HMI_notifications_during_re-connection.md

 discard all responses to such `appID` from HMI

 ## Non-Functional Requirements
-New parameters "AppTransportChangeTimer" , "AppTransportChangeTimerAddition"   must be added to .ini file -> [MAIN] section
+New parameters "AppTransportChangeTimer" , "AppTransportChangeTimerAddition"   must be added to smartdevicelink.ini file -> [MAIN] section

 ```
 [MAIN]